Define a solid foundation for the digital transformation of the front end of your business.

 Sales Ops might resist changes proposed by RevOps, especially if they involve new processes or technologies that could disrupt current operations.
 On the flip side, RevOps might push for long-term beneficial changes that Sales Ops sees as immediate obstacles.

-Sales Ops vs RevOps: Working Together in Harmony
+Sales Ops vs RevOps: Working together in harmony

 Despite potential conflicts, modern Sales Ops and RevOps teams are perfectly suited to work together.
 RevOps can provide strategic oversight to grow revenue in the business as a whole, ensuring that Sales Ops always have the tools, data and sales collateral they need to optimise and automate their sales process.